bhisaac/5eFP/5eFP-SRD.md

 ## Arcane Recovery

+_Cooldown_

 Studying your spellbook taught you how to replenish some of your magical energy.
-Once per game session, you can regain mana equal to LEVEL when you finish a rest.
+You gain LEVEL mana when you finish a rest.

 For example, if you’re a 2nd-­level wizard, you gain 2 mana.